anoma/nspec/docs/arch/integrations/adapters/evm.md

 The current prototype is **settlment-only** protocol adapter, i.e., it is only capable of processing fully-evaluated transaction functions and therefore does not implement the full [[Executor Engine|executor engine]] behavior.

-The implementation can be found in [`anoma/evm-protocol-adapter` GH repo](https://github.com/anoma/evm-protocol-adapter).
+The implementation can be found in the [`anoma/evm-protocol-adapter` GH repo](https://github.com/anoma/evm-protocol-adapter).

 ## Supported Networks